redwoodjs/redwood/docs/docs/uploads.md

 ### Setting up Storage savers and Prisma extension

-To make it easier (and more consistent) dealing with file uploads, Redwood gives you a standardized way of "saving" your uploads (i.e. write to storage) and a prisma extension that will handle deletion and updates automatically for you.
+To make it easier (and more consistent) dealing with file uploads, Redwood gives you a standardized way of saving your uploads (i.e. write to storage) and a prisma extension that will handle deletion and updates automatically for you.
 The rest of the doc assumes you are running a "Serverful" configuration for your deployments, as it involves the file system.

 Let's first run the setup command: